 1 of 6

 When you first pick up a pair of needles, knitting can seem confusing.
 How do you read a pattern?
 What does that abbreviation mean?
 And oops, how do you pick up a dropped stitch?
-To help you get started on what is possibly your first project, here are a few ideas that come with easy-to-follow step-by-step instructions.
-After that, you'll be on your way to becoming a knitting whiz in no time at all.
+With these knitting patterns for beginners, you'll be on your way to becoming a knitting whiz in no time at all.